 You can also follow our latest posts about Clio.

-Sidenote: Frisch’s observation that “Clio had stopped improving” probably isn’t fair.
+Sidenote: Frisch’s observation that “Clio had stopped improving” definitely isn’t fair.
 As you can see from its product updates log, Clio is pumping out updates pretty frequently.
 The updates just aren’t the things Frisch wants to see from Clio. ↩